 This smart utility monitors the fan speed, CPU temperature, and system voltages, and alerts you of any detected problems.
 This utility helps you keep your computer in healthy operating condition.

 ASUS Update

 The ASUS Update utility allows you to update the motherboard BIOS in a Windows® environment.
 This utility requires an Internet connection either through a network or an Internet Service Provider (ISP).
-See page 2-8 for details.

 Microsoft DirectX